mnyrop/marii.info/_posts/2017-07-12-the-summer-of-puppets-2.md

 #### In: <span style="font-weight:400">[JSON](https://github.com/mnyrop/bunraku-ipy/tree/master/out/json)</span><br/>Tools: <span style="font-weight:400">[JQ](https://stedolan.github.io/jq/) / [PyYaml](http://pyyaml.org/)</span>

 With the bulk of the processing done, I used a few post-processing tricks to make my JSON files smaller and more usable.
-I used the JSON manipulation library [JQ](https://stedolan.github.io/jq/) to drop null ket:value pairs from my files, since most dataypes (especially images) had a _lot_ of empty fields.
+I used the JSON manipulation library [JQ](https://stedolan.github.io/jq/) to drop null key:value pairs from my files, since most objects (especially images) had a _lot_ of empty fields.
 I also used the option `--compact-output` to minify the non-null files:

 ```bash
 $ jq 'del(.[][] | nulls)' --compact-output [IN-FILENAME] > [OUT-FILENAME]